Continuing my online book publishing series, today’s video discusses how to get the best possible results from your ghost writer.

 I like to create a Writer’s Notes document that I send to the writer either during the interview process so that we can discuss my needs, or immediately as we sign a contract to work together.

 I normally use a word document template for my notes (to make it quick each time I prepare new notes).
-I send this to the writer as an attachment through the Fiverr or Upwork messaging system.
+I send this to the writer as an attachment through the Fiverr (affiliate link) or Upwork messaging system.
 This is advisable because it means you have clear documentation of your specific requirements, just in case there is a dispute further down the line (though disputes are rare, especially if you maintain good communication throughout the project).
 Even if you didn’t want to create an actual document, it’s worth at least typing some bullet points into Fiverr or Upwork’s messaging system, so that your requirements are clearly documented.

 What Goes Into My Writer’s Notes?